What sets the IWC China apart from other competitions?

 IWC China Trade Tasting - St. Regis Shanghai Jingan Hotel

 The IWC China Trade Tasting provides a unique platform for IWC China competition winners to showcase their wines in China.
-All entries into the IWC China plus £70 per wine can be submitted into the IWC China Trade Tasting on the 11 September 2020, the same day as the IWC Gala dinner.
+All entries into the IWC China plus £70 per wine can be submitted into the IWC China Trade Tasting, the same day as the IWC Gala dinner.
 Buyers from all channels, including supermarkets, agents, independents, and major restaurant and hotel chains, will be invited to attend the IWC China Trade Tasting to taste the wines.

 The IWC China Trade tasting is a free pour event.
 We will open all wines for visitors to sample themselves.

-Premium tables is available for producers to present their wines in person, there will be a charge for premium tables.
+Premium tables is available for producers to present their wines in person, each individual tasting table will cost £666 /6,000 RMB.